At a glance

 Even though it is the capital of Ecuador’s Galapagos province, Puerto Baquerizo Moreno is still more of a port town than a city.
 It’s home to several pristine white beaches, but only two are for people.
 The others are all devoted to the protection of the local sea lion population.

-2020 has been an immensely challenging year for travel.
-As the world gradually opens up and travel restrictions ease, it becomes easier to plan ahead for your gap semester abroad.
+As the world opens up and travel restrictions ease, it has become easier to plan ahead for your gap semester abroad.

-The Galapagos Islands have been successful remaining nearly COVID-19 free, but now their crucial conservation endeavors and economy are in need of volunteers and visitors to help support them.
+Crucial conservation endeavors and the economy of the Galapagos Islands are in need of volunteers and visitors to help support them.

 Measuring our impact

 Our projects work towards clear long-term goals, with specific annual objectives.
 Every volunteer and intern we send to these projects helps us work towards these goals, no matter how long they spend on our projects.

 Every year we take a step back and look at how much progress we've made towards these goals.
 We put together a Global Impact Report, which documents our achievements.
 Find out more about the impact our global community of volunteers, interns and staff make, and read the latest report.